 As a result, they decide to purchase a property that isn’t specifically targeted at any one section of the rental market, a property that would be nice to live in but just isn’t a viable investment.

 #2 – They refuse advice

 There are various sources of advice during the property investment buying process; surveyors, real estate agents, even experienced landlords on internet forums.
 However, many first-time prospective landlords have a tendency to try and break the mold, do things differently, and refuse to follow generally accepted wisdom.

 Maybe, one time in a thousand, someone ‘doing something different’ is actually beneficial– but for the most part, advice is something that has to be soaked up like a sponge in the real estate business.
+If someone says to look at getting property protection from Global Guardians, then consider it.
 By choosing to ignore the wisdom offered from various sources, first-time landlords can find themselves the victims of hubris, and make an expensive mistake as a result.